cboettig/ews-review/manuscript-w-refs.md

 -   Reciever-operator are a useful method for evaluating the efficacy of warning signals [@Boettiger2012a]
 -   Comparative, experimental studies
-    -   Historical data introduces biases [@Boettiger2012d]
+    -   Historical data introduces biases (Boettiger and Hastings 2012)

 So What?
 ========